nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 If the user inputs do not conform to the valid format specified for the `NoteDeleteCommand`, an exception is thrown and no `NoteDeleteCommand` object will be created.

-If the `Serial Number` of stock is not found in Warenager's data, an error message is shown to prompt the user that Warenager cannot find the `Serial Number` given.
+If the `SerialNumber` of stock is not found in Warenager's data, an error message is shown to prompt the user that Warenager cannot find the `SerialNumber` given.

 `NoteDeleteCommandParser` implements the following important operations: